 Speed of Induction Motor

-VFD means variable frequency drive.
-VFD is used with an induction motor for speed control, process optimization, and energy saving.
+VFD stands for variable frequency drive.
+A VFD or VVVF drive is used with an induction motor to control speed, optimize processes, and save energy.

-Before understanding the reason why V/f ratio is kept constant in vfd, we first understand the working of the induction motor.
+Before understanding why the V/f ratio is kept constant in the VVVF drive, we first understand the working of the induction motor.
 V/f control is also called V/Hz control or scalar control.

-The difference between synchronous speed and the actual speed of the motor is called slip.
+The difference between synchronous speed and the motor’s speed is called slip.
 The speed of the induction motor can be calculated with the following formula.

 Where,